ofir1080/lambda-exppresion-Tennis-Player/README.md

 ```
  *note that this interface is a functional interface (a single function interface, on which the lambda expression shall be applied).

- Now we can pass the ListFunction instance to methods, using one-time implementation:
+ Now we can pass the ListFunction instace to methods, using one-time implementation:

  ## GetPlayers03.java
  ```sh